In case you are wondering how to cure anxiety fast.

 Take a deep breath and brave this moment of anxiety.

-Commit to a program that will help you through anxiety…
+Commit to a program that will truly help you through your anxiety.

 And be very, very persistent.

 But don’t lose hope.